You'll notice a few things about my lens reviews, in particular the lack of measurement numbers or test chart samples.

 I should also note that Imatest's designer, Norman Koren, has written a huge amount of documentation on how to interpret test numbers and what the various things Imatest does mean.
 See the Image Quality section under About to get to just some of what he's written.
 Also see Norman's own site.
 Prepare to be overwhelmed.

 Good sites that report numbers tell you what they tested with.
 That way you can at least try to compare apples with apples.
 But the problem just keeps compounding with new digital gear.
 In DX we went from 2.5 to 3 to 6 to 12 to 16 to 24mp in just 12 years with Nikon bodies.
 In FX we went from 12 to 16 to 24 to 36mp in five years.
 Tests that reported numbers a few years ago are not particularly helpful today.
-For a site like this one, which tries to keep lens information and reviews available over long periods of time, number reporting becomes a very clear problem that, to do even close to right, would require me to be constantly doing full retests of everything every time a new camera came out, and then publishing dense tables of data for a broad range of gear (50mm on D300, 50mm on D7000, 50mm on D7100, etc.).
-Maybe if you paid me more money for this site I'd be able to hire a staff to do that.
+For a site like this one, which tries to keep lens information and reviews available over long periods of time, number reporting becomes a very clear problem that, to do even close to right, would require me to be constantly doing full retests of everything every time a new camera came out, and then publishing dense tables of data for a broad range of gear (50mm on D300, 50mm on D7000, 50mm on D7100, 50mm on D500, etc.).
+Maybe if you paid me more money for access to this site I'd be able to hire a staff to do that.
 Doh!
 The site's free!
 Dagnabit.

 Instead, I've opted to report my findings more anecdotally, though I've tried to keep my standards consistent.
 If I write "excellent in the center" in 2014 it should mean the same thing in 2017 and the same thing as in 2010.
 Of course, there's a problem, isn't there?
 I have to periodically go back through the lens reviews in order to update them to current cameras.

 A good case in point for this is the 18-200mm DX lens.
 Back when it came out in 2005, we had 4mp and 6mp DX bodies as state of the art.
 The lens seemed to perform quite well on those cameras, and I pronounced it a very good lens.
 When the D300 came out, I went back and retested it.
 Okay, maybe it's just a good lens.
-When the 16mp and 24mp cameras came out, I tested it once again and found its acuity to be average for a super zoom.
+When the 16mp and 24mp cameras came out, I tested it once again and found its acuity to be no better than average for a super zoom.

 Not all of the lens reviews that I've done in the past 20 years have been fully vetted for current cameras yet, which is why they don't appear on this site (though they can still be found archived on the bythom.com site; see the main Lens Review page for links).
 As I get time to completely redo a review to current standards, I'll bring it over to this site.
 Also, I'm committing to revisit all the reviews on this site and update them if necessary every time we get a substantive change at the sensor.